Strongly Sublinear Algorithms for Testing Pattern Freeness: Introduction

 \section{Introduction}

 Given a permutation $\pi:[k] \to [k]$, a function $f:[n] \to \R$ contains a $\pi$-appearance if there exists $1 \leq i_1 < i_2 < \dots < i_k \leq n$ such that for all $s,t \in [k]$ it holds that $f(i_s) < f(i_t)$ if and only if $\pi(s) < \pi(t)$.
-In other words, the function restricted to the indices $\{i_1, \dots,i_k\}$ respects the ordering in $\pi$.
+In other words, the function values restricted to the indices $\{i_1, \dots,i_k\}$ respect the ordering in $\pi$.
 The function is $\pi$-free if it has no $\pi$-appearance.
 For instance, the set of all real-valued monotone non-decreasing functions over $[n]$ is $(2,1)$-free.
 The notion of $\pi$-freeness is well-studied in combinatorics, where the famous Stanley-Wilf conjecture about the bound on the number of $\pi$-free permutations $f:[n] \to [n]$ has spawned a lot of work~\cite{Bona1997,Bona99,Arratia99,Klazar00,AlonF00}, ultimately culminating in a proof by Marcus and Tardos~\cite{MarcusT04}.
 The problem of designing algorithms to determine whether a given permutation $f:[n] \to [n]$ is $\pi$-free is an active area of research~\cite{AlbertAAH01,AhalR08,BerendsohnKM2021}, with linear time algorithms for constant $k$ \cite{GuillemotM14,Fox13}.
 Apart from the theoretical interest, practical motivations to study $\pi$-freeness include the study of motifs and patterns in time series analysis~\cite{DBLP:conf/kdd/BerndtC94,DBLP:conf/icdm/PatelKLL02,DBLP:conf/kdd/KeoghLC02}.

-In this paper, we study property testing of $\pi$-freeness, first studied by Newman, Rabinovich, Rajendraprasad and Sohler~\cite{NewmanRRS19}.
-Specifically, given $\eps \in (0,1)$, an $\eps$-testing algorithm for $\pi$-freeness accepts an input function $f$ that is $\pi$-free, and rejects if at least $\eps n$ values of $f$ need to be changed for it to become $\pi$-free\footnote{Algorithms in this area are typically randomized, and the decisions to accept and reject are with high constant probability.
-See~\cite{RubinfeldS96,GoldreichGR98} for definitions of property testing.}.
+In this paper, we study property testing of $\pi$-freeness, as proposed by Newman, Rabinovich, Rajendraprasad and Sohler~\cite{NewmanRRS19}.
+Specifically, given $\eps \in (0,1)$, an $\eps$-testing algorithm for $\pi$-freeness accepts an input function $f$ that is $\pi$-free, and rejects if $f$ differs from every $\pi$-free function on at least $\eps n$ values.\footnote{Algorithms in this area are typically randomized, and the decisions to accept or reject are with high constant probability.
+See~\cite{RubinfeldS96,GoldreichGR98} for definitions of property testing.} The algorithm is given oracle access to the function $f$ and the goal is to minimize the number of queries made by the algorithm.
 This problem is a generalization of the well-studied monotonicity testing on the line ($(2,1)$-freeness), which was one of the first works in combinatorial property testing, and is still being studied actively~\cite{DGLRRS99,EKK+00,BGJRW12,CS13a,Belovs18,DixitRTV18,PallavoorRV18}.